 Tsunami mitigation is important because it can help reduce or even prevent tsunami deaths.
 When you know what to look out for and what to do in such a scenario, you will be able to get to safety much faster.
 The following tips are my suggestions on the best ways to prepare for a tsunami.

 - Make a family plan.
 Imagine being at the beach with your family.
 Your spouse is with one of your kids swimming in the ocean while you’re with your other child building sandcastles.
-Suddenly the ocean waters recede and you immediately recognize what’s happening.
+Suddenly the ocean waters recede and a series of waves begin to form on the horizon.
+You immediately recognize what’s happening.
 At a moment’s notice, people are running around— it’s chaos.
 You pick up your child and start running inland, while frequently glancing towards the ocean for signs of your husband and your other child.
 You run to a place of safety, and as you start to lose the adrenaline, your mind begins to panic.
-Where are your husband and kid?
+Where are your husband and child?
 Did they get to safety?
 Situations like these are why we emphasize making a family emergency plan.
 In this plan, you should determine how you plan to get in touch with each other if you become lost during an emergency.
 Remember to include a reliable point-of-contact in a different state or city that everyone in the family can call to tell them they’re safe— this person can serve as the main contact to help reunite the family.
 Your family emergency plan should also include a reunification plan.
 This doesn’t only come in handy during an emergency, but anywhere you go.
 For instance, if you’re at Disneyland and one of your children wanders away, you need to plan ahead of time a reunification location in case someone becomes lost.
 Same with all types of emergencies, but especially a tsunami.
 If your kids are at school during the disaster, who will pick them up and bring them home?
 All those details need to be sorted out long before an emergency.
 For information on building a communication and reunification plan, check out this page.
 Include your children in the planning process and practice it so they know exactly what to do in case an emergency occurs.

 - Take a CPR and first aid class.
 By learning basic first aid and CPR you are empowering yourself to save someone else’s life— it could be your children’s life you save!
 Injuries are high amongst tsunami victims, and the mass destruction oftentimes makes it difficult for medical personnel to reach those in need right away.
 If you’re in the midst of a tsunami and you survive it, you immediately become a first responder because you’re already on the scene.
 Knowing how to splint an arm or how to perform CPR are invaluable skills for such a time as that.